-By lowering the frequency of the drive we explore for which frequencies Eq.~\eqref{Heff_off_res} still provides a good description of the system \cite{si2}.
-At $\Omega/2\pi$= 1.5 kHz the frequency is larger than $U$ and $W$ but comparable to $U+W$, which is the naively expected maximum energy of a doublon excitation in the system.
-In this non-trivial regime both theory and experiment consistently predict a break-down of the effective description.
-Here $\mathcal{D}$ is strongly enhanced at short ramp times, and then decreases before increasing again.
-Experimentally, times below 0.1~ms are difficult to access because of the finite bandwidth of the piezoelectric actuator and the detection time.
-From the theoretically obtained single particle spectrum one can see that direct excitations of doublons are possible because the bandwidth is broadened by the interaction \cite{si2}.
-This is most pronounced at short times as the effective bandwidth decreases due to the driving at longer times.
+By moving the drive frequency closer to resonances with the onsite interaction $U$ (see also \cite{si4}), we explore for which frequencies Eq.~\eqref{Heff_off_res} still provides a good description of the system \cite{si2}.
+At $\Omega/2\pi$ = 1.5 kHz the frequency is larger than $U$ and $W$ but comparable to $U+W$, which is the naively expected maximum energy of a double occupation excitation in the system.
+In this non-trivial regime both theory and experiment consistently predict a breakdown of the effective description.

+Here $\mathcal{D}$ are created at short ramp times before decreasing again for longer times.
+Experimentally, times below 0.1~ms (shaded area) are difficult to access because of the finite bandwidth of the piezoelectric actuator and the detection time.
+From the theoretically obtained local single-particle spectral function one can see that direct excitations across the gap are possible because the bandwidth is broadened by the interaction (Fig.~\ref{fig2}c).
+This is most pronounced at short times as the effective bandwidth decreases due to the driving at longer times (Fig.~\ref{fig2}d).
+Interestingly, $\mathcal{D}$ does not decrease to the same values as for higher driving frequencies beyond $1$~ms. Despite a very similar final effective Hamiltonian, the final state is very different depending on the energy absorbed.
+This can be seen as non-adiabatic behaviour which was confirmed by further studies in the off- and near-resonant regime \cite{si2,si3,si4}.
 Since the number of coupled states changes rapidly with driving frequency, $\mathcal{D}$ is very sensitive to $\Omega$ in this regime.
-The mismatch of $\mathcal{D}$ between theory and experiment can be attributed to a systematic error in the experimental estimation of the density distribution, Hubbard parameters and entropy as well as equilibration dynamics \cite{si2,si4}.
+We attribute the remaining deviations in the values of $\mathcal{D}$ between the ab-initio calculations and the experimental values to the systematic uncertainties on the input temperature and density profiles provided by the experiment \cite{si2,si4}.

-One of the strengths of Floquet engineering is the creation of effective Hamiltonians with new terms which are difficult to realize in static systems.
+A particularly appealing feature of Floquet engineering is the possible creation of effective Hamiltonians with terms which are difficult to realize in static systems.
 An example in the strong coupling regime is the near-resonantly driven system ($J \ll U \simeq \hbar \Omega$), for which the effective Hamiltonian becomes \cite{Bukov2016b,Bermudez2015,Itin2015,Goerg2018}